Welcome to My New Website!

 So why all the buzz?
 For most of us, it is the mix of relaxed lifestyle, natural beauty, and outdoor recreational opportunities, coupled with a dynamic and fun restored downtown featuring great shops, restaurants, and taverns.
 Our wilderness areas are really wild, and Fannin County continues to be 42% national forest.
 Lake Blue Ridge has approximately 100 miles of shoreline, with 80 miles of it being national forest shoreline.
 Trout fishing is wonderful, and Fannin County has been recognized as the “Trout Capital of Georgia.”

 Our area includes two different mountain chains, the Cohuttas and the Blue Ridge Mountains.
 It has three major lakes, Carter’s, Blue Ridge, and Nottely.
-It is home to five major rivers, the Toccoa/Ocoee, the Nottely, the Cartecay, the Coosawattee, and the Ellijay, along with one large creek especially beloved by trout fishermen, Fightingtown Creek.
+It is home to five major rivers, the Toccoa/Ocoee, the Nottely, the Cartecay, the Ellijay, and the Coosawattee, along with one large creek especially beloved by trout fishermen, Fightingtown Creek.
 It is home to two major wilderness areas, the Cohutta/Big Frog and the Rich Mountain Wilderness, along with a number of Wildlife Management Areas.
 According to the Georgia Conservancy’s Guide to the North Georgia Mountains, the Blue Ridge region has the greatest mixture of temperate climate plants in the world, except for eastern temperate Asia, because it comprises the northernmost range of many southern species and the southernmost range of many northern species.

 With these advantages, we have become a very popular area for second homes, and we have a growing full-time population of retirees and people who commute elsewhere for work.
 We’re secluded without being remote, and many Atlanta residents visit their mountain cabins on a weekly basis, year-round.
-We also have a very strong weekend rental market, which allows buyers to leverage their investment by realizing income on their properties.
+We also have a very strong weekend rental market, which allows buyers to leverage their investment by realizing some income on their properties.
 Chattanooga is just as close as Atlanta, and offers a somewhat different mix of shopping and dining experiences.